GamesOfSummer/redux-101/README.md

 # TO start - Redux in the wild

 Redux is still being used
-Visit NPR - they have a Redux store
+Visit Reddit/NPR - they have a Redux store
 Visit my portfolio website - show a smaller store

 # Why use Redux?